 A: All applicants are interviewed and also given the opportunity to ask questions.
 The interview normally takes 20-30 minutes, and includes review of the applicant’s portfolio.
 The purpose is to assess the quality of the candidate and whether he/she is a good fit for the programme.

 A: The MSc/MA in Interactive Media is a full-time, very intensive, 12 month course (it awards 90 ECTS credits).
 The autumn term starts in September, the spring term starts in January.
 In the first two terms, student have modules to attend (core and elective ones).
 During the summer students are required to complete a dissertation project in a selected area and submit a demonstration and dissertation for examination.
 Please see Course Outline for more information.
-After the autumn and spring taught semesters, students may opt not to proceed to the final project dissertation and may opt instead to be awarded the postgraduate diploma in Interaction and Experience Design.

 A: Examination of each module/course takes place at the end of each semester.
 Some modules/courses may not use written examination, instead they may require students to submit course work throughout a semester.
 The final dissertation project is examined by an Examination Board, including External Examiners.
 Students give a short presentation of their work, followed by questions-and-answers and demonstration of their interactive media project.